 At first, the client started to believe that the interface isn’t functional enough.
 In spite of very clear design and acumen in buttons location, a significant amount of visitors spends an enormous amount of time on every visit on the website.
 Finally, the video record of the visit showed what was actually going on: the majority of sessions have been interrupted by crying toddlers absorbing mother’s attention.

-Similar factors do apply to specific groups of interest, such as people suffering rare diseases, elder people, travelling professionals, etc. That is why the precise description of an audience (“persona”) is so important while designing.
+Similar factors do apply to specific groups of interest, such as people suffering from rare diseases, elder people, traveling professionals, etc. That is why the precise description of an audience (“persona”) is so important while designing.

 Knowledge as a weapon

 Well-performed UX audit supposes to put into your hand a valuable deck of knowledge called UX Audit Report.
 The report can be delivered in the form of presentation, text document or even a video.
 The main goal is to clarify the obstacles and point out opportunities noticed during analyzing and suggest valuable solutions.

 Instead of high-level impressions which don’t add any value, the report aims to output specific samples proving users’ confusion and demonstrating lower service experience.
 Location of buttons, wrong-chosen colours, confusing architecture has to be presented one-by-one.
 Each error must be followed by a solution (best reports provide in some cases ad hoc solutions, which can be implemented immediately as well as long-term solutions, which require the further intervention of a developer).